FAQ

 Is there a minimum top-up?

 Yes.
-The minimum top-up is $20.
-Suggested amounts at checkout are $20, $50, $200, $500, and $2,500.
+The minimum top-up is $20, and that balance is your spend cap.
 There are no fixed packages, so you can top up any amount at or above the minimum.

 What is a hold versus a final charge?